UNFmontreal/Dcm2Bids/CONTRIBUTING.md

 - [ ] Make sure you have docstrings for any new functions
 - [ ] Make sure that docstrings are updated for edited functions
 - [ ] Make sure you note any issues that will be closed by your PR
+- [ ] Add a clear description of the purpose of you PR

 #### Submit and tag your pull request